 - Full HD display still looks superb even with fewer pixels than rivals

-- Great screen-to-body ratio gives you a bigger screen than iPhone 7 Plus
+- Great screen-to-body ratio beats the smaller iPhone 7 Plus screen

 - Just don’t expect it to ever handle pixel-demanding VR

 Asus Zenfone 3 Deluxe has a spacious 5.7-inch screen, and fills the large void of the recalled .
-It’s just missing that all-important embedded stylus, which is a long way off if you’re waiting for the .
+It’s missing that all-important embedded stylus, which is a long way off if you’re waiting for the .
 But it fills your big screen-size needs.

 There’s very little bezel on the sides and more screen space to work with thanks to the fact that the Super AMOLED display takes on a respectable 79% screen-to-body ratio (the iPhone 7 is stuck at about 67%).

-You won’t find any extra pixels on this 1080p display, as it skips the Quad HD trend powering its Android rivals.
-The souped-up version’s Snapdragon 821 chip supports 4K displays, but this one is far from that spec.
+You won’t find any extra pixels on this 1080p display, as it skips the Quad HD trend powering many of its Android rivals.
+The souped-up version’s Snapdragon 821 chip supports 4K displays, but this one is far from that theoretical spec.

-Instead, the Zenfone 3 Deluxe has a much brighter Full HD display compared to what we experienced with the Zenfone 2.
+Instead, the Zenfone 3 Deluxe delivers a different perk: a much brighter Full HD display compared to what we experienced with the Zenfone 2.
 A bright display is far more important than additional pixels.